-According to code provision A.6.5 of the CG Code, all Directors should participate in continuous professional development to develop and refresh their knowledge and skills.
+According to code provision C.1.4 of the CG Code, all Directors should participate in continuous professional development to develop and refresh their knowledge and skills.
 This is to ensure that their contribution to the Board remains informed and relevant.
-During the Reporting Period, each of the Directors completed an internal training conducted by the legal advisors of the Company, Howse Williams, on GEM Listing Rules compliance, in particular with regard to the Required Standard of Dealings, Directors' duties and corporate government, and had from time to time reviewed updates on laws, rules and regulations and attended seminars which might be relevant to their roles, duties and functions as a director of a listed company.
-The Directors confirmed that they have complied with code provision A.6.5 of the CG Code and provided a record of training to the Company.
+During the Relevant Period, each of the Directors completed an internal training conducted by the legal advisors of the Company, Howse Williams, on GEM Listing Rules compliance, in particular about corporate governance updates, and had from time to time reviewed updates on laws, rules and regulations and attended seminars which might be relevant to their roles, duties and functions as a director of a listed company.
+The Directors confirmed that they have complied with code provision C.1.4 of the CG Code and provided a record of training to the Company.

-According to the training records maintained by the Company, the training received by each of the Directors during the Reporting Period is summarised as follows:
+According to the training records maintained by the Company, the training received by each of the Directors during the Relevant Period is summarised as follows:

-Name of Directors An internal training Attended seminars and/or read materials
+Name of Directors An internal training seminars and/or read materials

-Mr. Chuang Chun Ngok Boris 1 1
+Mr. Chuang Chun Ngok Boris ✓ ✓

-Mr. Chuang Wei Chu 1 \checkmark
+Mr. Chuang Wei Chu ✓ ✓

-Mr. Lam Man Bun Alan ✓ \checkmark
+Mr. Lam Man Bun Alan ✓ ✓

-Mr. Lau Chun Fai Douglas ✓ 1
+Mr. Lau Chun Fai Douglas ✓ ✓

-Ir Ng Wai Ming Patrick \checkmark \checkmark
+Ir Ng Wai Ming Patrick ✓ ✓

-Mr. Sze Chun Kit, the Company Secretary, complied with the relevant professional training under Rule 5.15 of the GEM Listing Rules for the year ended 31 December 2020.
+Mr. Sze Chun Kit, the Company Secretary, complied with the relevant professional training under Rule 5.15 of the GEM Listing Rules for the year ended 31 December 2021.